MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 ### Submitting your app to the Microsoft Store

 To distribute your app through the Microsoft Store, you must create an app package file and [submit the package](https://docs.microsoft.com/windows/uwp/publish/upload-app-packages) to [Partner Center](https://partner.microsoft.com/dashboard).
 In creating your package file, you can include symbol files to upload to Partner Center.
 This will allow App Center to display symbolicated stack traces.

 Follow the [Windows packaging documentation](https://docs.microsoft.com/windows/uwp/packaging/index) to package your app.

 ## WinRT, Silverlight, and Other Platforms

 App Center doesn't currently support any other Windows platforms besides UWP, WPF, and WinForms.
 You can find more details about future Windows platform support in App Center in our [Windows Plan on Github](https://github.com/Microsoft/appcenter/blob/windows/specs/2019-04/Windows-Plan.md).
-If you have any feedback or feature requests, please comment in the [App Center Github repo](https://github.com/Microsoft/appcenter) or reach out to us using the blue chat button in the lower-right corner of any App Center page.
+If you have any feedback or feature requests, please leave your [feedback](../../../help.md).